Bashir1999/alzheimers_data/README.md

 Among individuals with depression, there is generally lower physical activity observed, and the majority of this group is male (indicated by the blue segment).
 Insights:
 Physical Activity and Depression: Lower physical activity levels appear to be associated with individuals experiencing depression.
 Those without depression tend to engage in higher physical activity levels.
 Gender Differences: Among individuals with no depression, females tend to be more physically active than males.
-However, among those with depression, males dominate the lower end of physical activity levels, which may suggest a stronger association between lower physical activity and depression in males.
+However, among those with depression, males dominate the lower end of physical activity levels, which may suggest a stronger association between lower physical activity and depression in males. <br /> <br /> <br />